Health Benefits

 Cognitive Function

-Enhances mental clarity, attention, and memory formation
+Early research indicates potential improvement in mental clarity, attention, and memory formation

 - Theobromine supports focus without jitters

-- Flavonoids cross blood-brain barrier
+- Flavonoids may cross the blood-brain barrier

-- May improve working memory capacity
+- Studies suggest potential improvement in working memory capacity

-- Supports healthy brain aging
+- May support healthy brain aging

 Antioxidant Protection